George Sterling: "The Testimony of the Suns"

+The Triumph of Bohemia

 On August 18, 1905 Sterling and his wife Carrie moved from Piedmont, California to Carmel-by-the-Sea.
 In December the Bohemian Club asked Sterling to write a play for its 1906 Midsummer Jinks.
 Sterling wrote the first half in one day.
 By December 17, he had almost finished a first draft of his entire verse play.
 He took it to the Bohemian Club members responsible for the Jinks.
 After months of extensive changes, they agreed to stage Sterling's fantasy as the Club's 1906 summer presentation.
 However, in 1906 everything changed.
 The April 18, 1906 San Francisco earthquake and fire burned Alexander Robertson's bookstore to the ground.
 All but 200 copies of the second edition of The Testimony of the Suns and Other Poems were destroyed.

 1907 July 27: Front cover of The Triumph of Bohemia by George Sterling.
 Cover art by Ernest Peixotto.

 Earthquake destruction meant the Bohemian Club could not prepare Sterling's play The Triumph of Bohemia: A Forest Play, so the Club postponed it a year to the night of July 27, 1907.
 That night after dark about 600 Bohemian Club members gathered on log benches in Bohemian Grove, the Club's private redwood forest.
 Slowly, stage lights imitating moonbeams faded in, causing figures on the Grove's large stage to become discernible as sleeping tree-spirits.
 The play's story pitted tree-spirits and their trees against the efforts of winds, time, fire, lumberjacks, and Mammon (greed) to destroy their forest.
 The trees are saved by an immense owl—the mascot of the Bohemian Club—and by the Spirit of Bohemia.
 The Bohemian Club printed copies of The Triumph of Bohemia for its members.
-"The climax of this year's play left the audience in an awed silence which most playwrights would give years of their lives to win from a professional audience," enthused a two-page review in Collier's: The National Weekly."
+"The climax of this year's play left the audience in an awed silence which most playwrights would give years of their lives to win from a professional audience," enthused a two-page review in Collier's: The National Weekly.
 The New York Times reported: "The people who saw it described it as being wonderful beyond words."